craigfrancis/php-is-literal-rfc/readme-v2.md

 We made the decision to only support 4 functions that concatenated strings.

-There are a lot of other candidates; e.g. adding `strtoupper()` might be reasonable, however we would need to consider the effect of every function and context, making the concept of a LiteralString more complex (e.g. `str_shuffle()` creating unpredictable results, or output varying based on the current locale).
+There are a lot of other candidates; e.g. adding `strtoupper()` might be reasonable, however we would need to consider the effect of every function and context, making the concept of a LiteralString more complex (e.g. output varying based on the current locale, `str_shuffle()` creating unpredictable results, etc).

 The main request that's come up over the last year is to support `sprintf()`.
 While this is reasonable for basic concatenation (e.g. only using "%s"), it gets more complicated when coercing values to a different type, or when using formatting.
 That said, a future RFC might consider changing this (with the main focus being on the implications/risks).